-- the Benefit Percentage you elected multiplied by your Total Monthly Earnings; or - the Maximum Benefit you elected.
+- the Benefit Percentage you elected multiplied by your Total Monthly Earnings;

+- the increment amount you elected; or

+- the Maximum Benefit you elected.

 The result is your Total Disability benefit.

 The benefit payable will never be less than the Minimum Benefit shown in the Benefit Highlights.